instant-labs/instant-bandit/pages/docs/internals/how-it-works.md

 When a new visitor sees this page, a variant will be selected based on a probability computed by a [multi-armed bandit algorithm](./multi-armed-bandits.md), or _MAB_.

-Once a variant is selected for a user, it is bound to them and they will continue to see it on subsequent page views.
+Once a variant is selected for a visitor, it is bound to them and they will continue to see it on subsequent page views.
 The other ones will not render, and will not create any elements.

 ## Sites, Experiments, and Variants